-Besides giving the piglets interest in the feed and stimulate feed intake they also learn the routine of feeding which will be helpful when they are weaned.
+Besides giving the piglets interest in the feed and stimulating feed intake they also learn the routine of feeding which will be helpful when they are weaned.

 Feeding the piglets with a liquid starter mix is another way of stimulating feed intake.
 The liquid feed helps them make the transition from milk to starter feed as its texture is similar to that of milk.
 Use the liquid feed mix in the first five to seven days after weaning.

-The liquid starter mix can be made on farm:
+The liquid starter mix can be made on the farm:

 - Mix together five parts water, one part milk and 2 parts starter feed